 The Tour du Mont Blanc (TMB) is one of the finest hiking tours in the world.
 On this express version of the self-guided tour, you’ll hike through all 3 countries – France, Italy, and Switzerland – in just 7 hiking days.
 You’ll stop at beautiful inns and enjoy an unequaled variety of cultures, views, and hikes as you circumnavigate the Mont Blanc massif, featuring many of the highest peaks in the Alps.
 If you’re an independent hiker, a self-guided TMB tour is the perfect way to hike around Mont Blanc at your own pace with assurance of knowing that every detail of your tour is well-planned.
 With luggage transfers and a numerous itinerary options, we’ll help you choose the best way for you to hike Mont Blanc and experience one of the world’s classic hikes.

-On our express TMB, we’ve dropped the extra nights in Chamonix and Courmayeur, as well as the night in la Fouly .
+On our express TMB, we’ve dropped the extra nights in Chamonix and Courmayeur and the night in la Fouly.
 Instead you’ll take a bus from la Fouly to Champex, skipping the easier valley walk there.
 If you don’t have time for the full tour, this 9-day tour is a great option for hiking virtually the entire circuit.

 You’ll have 5 nights in village hotels with private bathroom, and 3 nights in simpler mountain inns.
+The simpler inns are wonderful places with a lively and convivial atmosphere, and are the stops where you’re most likely to meet other TMB hikers.
 Showers are available all nights.
-Private rooms are often available for the 3 nights in remote huts and inns, but space is limited, and if private rooms are not available, there are somewhat larger communal sleeping rooms.
-They’re wonderful places with a lively and convivial dining atmosphere and are the stops where you’re most likely to meet other TMB hikers.
-Starting and finishing in Chamonix, this tour includes airport pickup and dropoff in Geneva.
-There are many alternate versions of the Tour du Mont Blanc as well – longer or shorter tours are very possible, we can arrange 5-star upgrades in Chamonix or Courmayeur with private rooms and luggage every night for a luxury TMB.
-See our self-guided Deluxe TMB Express and self-guided Deluxe TMB tours, or please ask if you’re interested in varying this itinerary.
+There are many alternate versions of the Tour du Mont Blanc as well – longer or shorter tours or 5-star upgrades in Chamonix or Courmayeur are all possible.
+Please ask if you’re interested in varying this itinerary.

 What about luggage transfers?
 The self-guided Tour du Mont Blanc Express includes luggage transport (1 bag/person, 15 kg max).
 We include luggage transfers to all stops except les Chapieux/les Mottets and Bonatti hut (you’ll have it 6 of the 8 nights).
 You can hike around Mont Blanc with very little in your pack, and larger, extra luggage can be stored at your hotel in Chamonix.
 If you want drop luggage transfers, or to send additional bags, or to have luggage more often, we can make that happen for you.
 Please ask for more info on these options.